 Does alcohol have stocks?

-Yes, a number of alcohol companies (listed above) have stocks.
+Yes, a number of alcohol companies (listed above) are publicly traded.
 Some stocks yield investment exposure to beer and wine, too.